 - Facts personal to you, like your criminal history, your willingness and likelihood to comply with probation conditions, your personal circumstances, whether you show remorse, and your danger to the community

-- Any other facts that might reasonably affect the suitability of probation in your case
+- Any other facts that might reasonably affect the suitability in your case

 Your criminal attorney‘s goal in this process is to present facts favorable to your case, to convince the judge to opt for probation instead of incarceration.

 Contact an Experienced Criminal Defense Lawyer at Dod Law, APC Today

 If you face criminal charges in the greater San Diego area and want to know more about the possibility of getting probation instead of incarceration, Dod Law, APC, can help.
 We are a team of skilled, dedicated criminal defense attorneys that get results for our clients.
 Attorney Dod has over 18 years of experience and has been included in the Top 100 Trial Lawyers by the National Trial Lawyers, so you can trust that you’ll have an excellent defense when you put your case in our care.